holodniak/python-crud-mongodb/README.md

 # python-crud-mongodb
- creating a CRUD API with python using FastAPI and MongoDB
+Repository containing a CRUD using python with FastAPI and Mongodb

+Start project:
+  uvicorn index:app --reload